jujhars13/gurmatsangeet/basics/2014-11-23_srg-srgm-rupak.md

 [Grab the recording here - in the key of B](https://www.dropbox.com/s/axoub1s1lcwfsvs/2014-11-23_srg-srgm-rupak.MP3?dl=0)

 - 7 Beat Cycle - Rupak.
 Speed 80bpm all the way up to 200bpm
-- 3 then 4 notes per bow
+- 3 notes and then 4 notes per bow
 - Start slow and precicse, then when confident speed up
 - Minimum 20 mins solid (contiguous and uninterrupted) practice 3x per week